-Sun in effect has found a vertical application for its Thumper server in the data warehousing appliance.
+Sun in effect has found a vertical application for its "Thumper" server by teaming it with a data warehousing package.

 July 28, 2006

 Sun Microsystems has teamed up with Greenplum, an open source database supplier, to produce a data warehouse appliance with up to 100 terabytes of storage.